Origin of the ‘Jumping Rock’ domain name

 In 2005 I got some animation software.
 A standard exercise for beginning animators, people said, is to create a looping sequence of a ball bouncing in place.
 An alternative image came to me:

-A rock is purposeful; it exerts itself for a reason.
-This movie might be an answer to the question, “If a rock wants to get from A to B, what will it do?”
+But a rock is purposeful; it exerts itself for a reason.
+So I added horizontal motion.
+This movie is an answer to the question, “If a rock wants to get from A to B, what will it do?”

 - untitled (Chelsea)